This store requires javascript to be enabled for some features to work correctly.

 Prevention

-While it might not be possible to prevent all cases of vaginismus, there are steps individuals can take to reduce their risk or manage the condition:
+While it might not be possible to prevent all cases of vaginismus, there are steps individuals can take to reduce their risk or manage the condition including maintaining open communication with partners about sexual desires, boundaries and any concerns.
+Practicing relaxation techniques, such as deep breathing or mindfulness can also reduce muscle tension.

 Treatments